Skip to content

 Hallucinated data in research

-LLMs generating financial analysis can fabricate statistics that flow into P&L simulations.
+LLMs generating financial analysis can fabricate statistics that flow directly into P&L simulations.
 In a trading workflow, hallucinated data destroys capital.

 Multi-agent disagreement opacity